D I R E C T I O N S A N D G E T T I N G A R O U N D

 If you wish to drive from the house to the Falls, which we don’t recommend, parking will cost you at least $10 at the Park.

 Driving does allow you to go past Lewiston to Youngstown and Fort Niagara on Lake Ontario.
 Also, if you have your papers in order, you can spend a day in Ontario’s wine country.
 But remember, there is always the Free Discover Niagara Shuttle during the season (May-October).

 Crossing the Border

 The U.S. side of the falls is more natural.
 It is all state park and you are up close and personal with the Falls.
-The Canada side is commercial but gives you a panoramic view of the Falls.
+The Canada side is more commercial but does give you a large panoramic view of the Falls.
 You can easily walk across the Rainbow Bridge into Canada (50 cents round trip toll per person).

 Getting Around When You're Here

 Wanderfalls Guesthouse is located at 601 Spruce Avenue in Niagara Falls, NY.